 Famous American model Cynthia Bailey has fanned out to become a reality TV star and actress.
 However, before she grew into the gorgeous woman she is today, Bailey used to beam as a cheerleader at Deshler High School in her hometown of Alabama.

 Fortunately for her, Bailey left Alabama at the young age of 18 to pursue a career in New York.
 The rest, as they say, is history.
 We have all seen her on "Real Housewives of Atlanta," which even tributed her 50th birthday by celebrating the occasion on the 10th season.
 Fun fact; Cynthia's nickname is 50 Cynt, as she dressed up as 50 Cent at a Halloween Party.

-Sally Field has done plenty during her half-century in the entertainment biz, including starring in hit movies like 'Forrest Gump' and 'Mrs. Doubtfire'.
-She even has two Academy Awards to her name, and has had big TV roles in shows like 'The Flying Nun' and 'Gidget'.
+Sally Field has done plenty during her half-century in the entertainment biz, including starring in hit movies like "Forrest Gump" and "Mrs. Doubtfire."
+She even has two Academy Awards to her name and has had big TV roles in shows like "The Flying Nun" and "Gidget."

 Famous redhead Lindsay is the daughter of a former Wall Street trader, and grew up on Long Island in New York.
 She was part of the cheerleading team for both Cold Spring Harbor High School and Sanford H. Calhoun High School before switching to homeschooling.